-HLSC 476 Scientific Inquiry Credits: 3
+HLSC 476 Research Methods in Health Sciences Credits: 3

 This course focuses upon the development of inquiry skills necessary to identify relevant research-based literature and apply findings from research to practice.
 Students will develop an understanding of basic research concepts and evidence based practice in addition to skills in finding, appraising, and using health related literature.